WebOrigami/docs/src/content/pattern/indexPages.md

 {{ pattern-intro/index/htmlFiles.js }}
 ```

-These transforms are just functions, so we can apply as many graph transforms as we want.
+These transforms are just functions, so we can apply as many tree transforms as we want.

-In this case, the order of function calls matters: when the `indexPages` transform is iterating through the keys of a graph, we want it to see keys that end in `.html` so that it create links to the HTML pages.
+In this case, the order of function calls matters: when the `indexPages` transform is iterating through the keys of a tree, we want it to see keys that end in `.html` so that it create links to the HTML pages.
 If we applied the `indexPages` transform first, it would create links to the `.md` files.

-<span class="tutorialStep"></span> From inside the `src/index` directory, serve the HTML graph again.
+<span class="tutorialStep"></span> From inside the `src/index` directory, serve the HTML tree again.

 ```console
 $ cd../index